ianfixes/SHT31/README.md

 # SHT31

-Arduino library for the SHT31 temperature and humidity sensor
+Arduino library for the SHT31 temperature and humidity sensor [test]

 ## Description